 The events after 1870

-Arrived at Tours, Gambetta displayed prodigious energy and intelligence and quickly organized an army “with a completely incredible speed” (according to the word of his enemy, the Prussian General Moltke).
+Arrived at, Gambetta displayed prodigious energy and intelligence and quickly organized an army “with a completely incredible speed” (according to the word of his enemy, the Prussian General Moltke).
 In four months, he built up armies of several hundred thousand men.